OFSM Information Documents

 Intrusion detection mechanisms (both within the OFSM domain and between the OFSM domain and connected networks) are in place to identify potential attacks.
 The OFSM service has mechanisms in place to detect suspicious activity and to identify suspected multiple applications.

 Information Security events are reported through appropriate management channels as quickly as possible.
-Management responsibilities between SDA and the LA will be established to ensure quick, effective and orderly responses to Information Security incidents.
+Management responsibilities between us and the LA will be established to ensure quick, effective and orderly responses to Information Security incidents.

 The OFSM service incorporates reliable user authentication, including measures concerning password strength, renewal and re-use.